-As discussed in note 1(t) to the financial statements, the Company changed its method of accounting for certain items that were previously reported as assets and liabilities to report them as deferred outflows of resources, deferred inflows of resources, outflows of resources (expenses), or inflows of resources (revenues) due to the adoption of Government Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities (GASB 65).
+As discussed in note 1(t) to the financial statements, the Company has changed its method of accounting for certain items that were previously reported as assets and liabilities as deferred outflows of resources or deferred inflows of resources or recognize certain items that were previously reported as assets and liabilities as outflows of resources (expenses) or inflows of resources (revenues) due to the adoption of Government Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities (GASB 65).
 The Company retroactively adopted GASB 65 on September 1, 2012.
 Our opinion is not modified with respect to this matter.